Portland Truck Accident Attorney

 Have you been injured in a commercial truck accident involving a delivery van, semi-truck, or 18-wheeler?
 Professional legal representation from an Oregon truck accident lawyer can make all the difference in protecting your legal rights and obtaining the compensation you need for your recovery and suffering.

 Accidents involving commercial trucks, such as delivery vans, semi-trucks, and 18 wheelers, often result in severe injuries and fatalities due to the massive size and force of these trucks.
 They pose a greater threat to passenger car occupants, cyclists, and pedestrians, and for this reason, are required by federal and state law to carry large liability insurance policies.

 Not only are truck accidents more severe than most car accidents, they are often more legally complex.
 Federal and state regulations control many aspects of operating a trucking business, including maintenance schedules, load maximums, inspections, liability insurance coverage, and driver conduct.
-If you have been injured in a truck accident, you will want to make certain the Oregon truck accident lawyer representing you is familiar with these laws and is able to identify violations, conduct or omissions necessary to prove the truck driver and trucking company is liable for the crash.
+If you have been injured in a truck accident, you will want to make certain your personal injury attorney in Portland, OR is familiar with these laws and is able to identify violations, conduct or omissions necessary to prove the truck driver and trucking company is liable for the crash.
 You can bet that the trucking company involved will do everything in its power to minimize its exposure.

 Oregon’s Truck Accident Problem